 - Disney’s Riviera Resort

 Here is a look below at the Skyliner station Pop Century shares with Art of Animation.
 It is located on the bridge over Hourglass Lake.
 If you end up staying at the resort, you’ll definitely want to familiarize yourself with the travel times and routes of the Disney Skyliner.

 If you are staying at Pop Century and enjoy meeting characters (or your children), I recommend reserving the breakfast with characters at Topolino’s Terrace on your Epcot day.
-You can take the Skyliner to Riviera and then reboard it for Epcot after your meal.
+You can take the Skyliner to Riviera and then re-board it for Epcot after your meal.

 Disney will discontinue their Disney’s Magical Express service from the Orlando airport at the end of 2021.
 If you need help securing transportation from the airport, make sure to use an authorized Disney travel agent for all of your vacation planning.